 Significance to patient care

-The identification of genetic or genomic markers will help to diagnose a disease early and potentially prevent its development.
-A deep understanding of a tumor's genetic makeup will also help treat patients differently for optimal outcomes.
+The identification of genetic or genomic markers will help to diagnose diseases early and potentially prevent their development.
+A deep understanding of a tumor's genetic makeup will also help treat patients individually for optimal outcomes.

 - Member, Editorial board, Journal of Computational Biology and Bioinformatics, 2015-present

 - Guest associate editor, Frontiers in Genetics, 2017-2018